Go

 vehicle and net a snake, several lizards, and one of those furry creatures that

-mammal in a shrub, Omrik and Yorzl squeamishly placed the netted bugs they had
+lemur-like mammal in a shrub, Omrik and Yorzl squeamishly placed the netted

-caught into a container with the lizards, while the furry creature skittered up
+bugs they had caught into a container with the lizards, while the furry

-their stupidity as he and Shizwit grappled with the mammal in the bush.
+both for their stupidity as he and Shizwit grappled with the mammal in the

 It appeared to Rifkin and